 Progesterone isn’t the only hormone that can help manage endometriosis — estrogen balance is also considered.
 Hormones that cause the release of estrogen and progesterone are also targeted in treatment.

 Talk with your healthcare professional about the pros and cons of each contraceptive, to help you find the best fit for your needs.

 Birth control pills

 Birth control pills contain synthetic versions of estrogen and/or progesterone.
 In addition to making your periods shorter, lighter, and more regular, the pill may also provide pain relief during use.
 Birth control pills are taken daily.

 Progestin-only pills or shot

-You can take progestin, a synthetic form of progesterone, in pill form or by an injection every three months.
+You can take progestin, a synthetic form of progesterone, in pill form or by an injection every 3 months.
 The mini-pill must be taken daily.

 Gonadotropin-releasing hormone (GnRH) agonists

-Doctors recommend that this medication only be taken for six months at a time to reduce your risk of heart complications or bone loss.
+Doctors recommend that this medication only be taken for 6 months at a time to reduce your risk of heart complications or bone loss.

 Your treatment options will vary depending on the type of endometriosis that you have and how severe it is.
 The typical treatment may include: